Published 4th Mar. 2022

 John Denver asked to be taken home via country roads, Steppenwolf told us we were born to be wild and Ray Charles told Jack to hit the road and not come back.
-And Jack probably did so in a red convertible Cadillac, past shimmering seas into sand swept valleys where crimson skies blend perfectly into proud sanguine rocks.
-Put simply, the United States was made for road trips.
+And Jack probably did so in a red convertible Cadillac, past shimmering seas into sand-swept valleys where crimson skies blend perfectly into proud sanguine rocks.
+Put simply, US holidays were made for road trips.
 Classic Ford Mustangs and Chevrolet Corvettes practically scream cross-country adventure, and the country’s sprinkling of charming and chilled-out towns provide the perfect antidote to days spent Runnin’ Down a Dream with Tom Petty.
 Whether you’re cruising down California’s Pacific Coast Highway – and embracing every road trip cliché that comes along the way – or testing your rental car’s powered steering up Virginia’s Blue Ridge Parkway, there’s something about USA road trips that make them some of the best in the world.
 Here’s a round-up of some of our favourites…

 The best road trips in the USA usually include stellar sunsets, roadsides of wonderfully weird attractions and never-ending horizons of lone perpendicular roads.
 Fortunately the 485-mile stretch of the I-15 between Las Vegas and Salt Lake City has them all.
 Navigate through soaring red-and-white cliffs in Zion National Park, take a detour to Rhyolite Ghost Town - which is just as spooky as its name suggests - and take a well-deserved dip in Monroe’s Mystic Hot Springs.
 Channel your inner cowboy with a night at Flagstaff’s Motel du Beau, where both John Wayne and John Ford once stayed, or treat yourself to a few nights along ‘Sin City’s’ sprawling Strip (and don’t worry, we know the score – what happens in Vegas stays in Vegas…).